cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/warp-to-tunnel-internal-dns.md

 ---
-updated: 2021-12-24
+updated: 2021-12-28
-category: 🌐 Connections
-difficulty: Advanced
+category: 🔐 Zero Trust
 pcx-content-type: tutorial
 ---

-# Connect to Private IPs and Hostnames
+# Connect to private hostnames and IPs with Cloudflare Tunnel

-You can use Cloudflare’s Zero Trust platform to connect to infrastructure you manage.
-You can connect from devices to private resources that use TCP or UDP with built-in Zero Trust controls through Cloudflare’s network.
-This model provides the convenience and flexibility of a traditional private network with identity-driven controls.

-The infrastructure connects to Cloudflare using Cloudflare Tunnel, a product powered by a lightweight connector that you deploy in your environment.
-The connector can connect one or many applications or network segments simultaneously.
-The connector relies on establishing an outbound-only tunnel to Cloudflare’s edge so that you do not have to open holes in your firewall.

-Your client device connects through Cloudflare’s network, and on to your infrastructure, using a lightweight agent called Cloudflare WARP.
+Building out a private network has two primary components: the infrastructure side, and the client side.

+The infrastructure side of the equation is powered by Cloudflare Tunnel, which connects your infrastructure to Cloudflare — whether that be a singular application, many applications, or an entire network segment.
+This is made possible by running `cloudflared` in your environment to establish multiple secure, outbound-only, load-balanced links to Cloudflare.
+Simply put, Tunnel is what connects your network to Cloudflare.

+On the other side of this equation, your end users need to be able to easily connect to Cloudflare and, more importantly, your network.
+This connection is handled by Cloudflare WARP.
 This client can be rolled out to your entire organization in just a few minutes using your in-house MDM tooling, and it establishes a secure, WireGuard-based connection from your users’ devices to the Cloudflare network.
-​​

 ![Warp to Tunnel](../static/secure-origin-connections/warp-to-tunnel-internal-dns/warp-to-tunnel.png)

 **📝 Pre-requisites:**

-* Cloudflare Tunnel must be configured to route traffic to a private IP space
+* Cloudflare Tunnel must be properly [configured](/connections/connect-apps/configuration) to route traffic to a private IP space.
-* `cloudflared` must be connected to Cloudflare from your target private network
+* `cloudflared` must be connected to Cloudflare from your target private network.
-* Cloudflare WARP must be installed on end-user devices to connect your users to Cloudflare
+* Cloudflare WARP must be installed on end-user devices to connect your users to Cloudflare.

 **🗺️ This tutorial covers how to:**